eric8395/airbnb_recommendations/README.md

 - **Can I develop a machine learning recommendation system that can provide recommendations for similar listings that I have stayed in?
 Additionally, what can we learn from text descriptions for Airbnb listings?**

 ## Web Application Deployment
 I developed a web application deployed through Streamlit that provides a user friendly interface for generating Airbnb recommendations.
+Users have the ability to either input a recent stay or find their own personalized stay with custom inputs.
+Recommendations are subsequently generated for similar Airbnb listings.
+Feel free to check it out for yourself below!

 **Application:** <a href = 'https://eric8395-airbnb-recommendations-app-app-fb49vg.streamlitapp.com/'>Discover San Diego!</a>